 3. Horizontal gaze nystagmus test clues

-Keeping these clues in mind, officers will then give one point for each clue that is spotted.
-Since there are three clues per eye, there is a total of six points potentially given out during the testing.
+Keeping these clues in mind, officers will then give one point for each spotted clue.
+Since there are three clues per eye, six points are potentially given out during the testing.

 If you score four or more points out of the six possible points on this test, officers will classify your BAC as above 0.10 percent.8

-Using this criterion, officers will correctly classify about 77 percent of their suspects with respect to whether they are drunk driving.9 That probability had been determined during limited laboratory and field-testing and is given simply to help an officer weigh the various sobriety tests as they make a decision whether to make an arrest.10
+Using this criterion, officers will correctly classify about 77 percent of their suspects concerning whether they are drunk driving.9 That probability had been determined during limited laboratory and field-testing and is given simply to help an officer weigh the various sobriety tests as they decide whether to make an arrest.10

 The Horizontal Gaze Nystagmus Test Scoring Sheet composed of the major clues of intoxication is as follows: